Murder of Paul Guihard: University of Mississippi assignment and death

 On 30 September 1962, AFP assigned Guihard, aged 30, to cover the developing story of James Meredith's enrollment at the University of Mississippi, the first time an African-American enrolled at the school.
-As an editor, Guihard infrequently went out on assignment, and did not regularly cover the Civil Rights beat; in fact Guihard had the day off.
-However, the agency was short staffed and felt the story needed to be covered, and so called in Guihard and photographer Sammy Schulman to go to Mississippi.
+As an editor, Guihard infrequently went out on assignment, and did not regularly cover the Civil Rights beat; in fact, Guihard had the day off.
+However, the agency was short-staffed and felt the story needed to be covered, so it called in Guihard and photographer Sammy Schulman to go to Mississippi.

 That morning, Guihard and Schulman flew from New York to Jackson, Mississippi via Atlanta.
 They found a tense atmosphere in which the federal government was prepared to use force to ensure Meredith's enrollment despite the attempts of governor Ross Barnett and local segregationists to keep him out.
 Guihard and Schulman visited the governor's office, where the Citizens' Council had organized a segregationist rally.
 They then visited the local Citizens' Council headquarters to interview executive director Louis Hollis.
 The meeting was friendly and Guihard received Hollis' permission to file a story from the office; this 198-word piece, Guihard's last, called the situation "the gravest Constitutional crisis that the United States has known since the War of Secession" and asserted that the "Civil War never came to an end".

-Guihard and Schulman then drove north to Oxford, Mississippi, home of the University of Mississippi.
+Guihard and Schulman then drove north to the University of Mississippi in Oxford.
 While en route, they heard President John F. Kennedy's speech indicating that federal agents had already escorted Meredith to campus.
 Assuming the story was over, they continued on to Oxford to clear up the details.
 When they arrived, at around 8:40 p.m., however, they learned that rioting had started on campus.
 Parking near The Grove, Guihard and Shulman split up to avoid being identified as journalists and targeted by the mob, agreeing to meet back up an hour later.
 Guihard headed toward the riot gathering at the Lyceum and Circle areas of campus, while Shulman circled the Grove.
 Life photographer Flip Schulke saw Guihard heading toward the riot and tried to stop him, but Guihard refused, saying, "I'm not worried, I was in Cyprus."
 This may have been the last time anyone spoke to Guihard.